NXT Energy Solutions Announces 2022 Year-End Results

-/EIN News/ -- CALGARY, Alberta, March 31, 2023 (GLOBE NEWSWIRE) -- NXT Energy Solutions Inc. ("NXT" or the "Company") (TSX: SFD; OTCQB: NSFDF) today announced the Company's financial and operating results for the quarter and year ended December 31, 2022 as well as significant subsequent events.
+CALGARY, Alberta, March 31, 2023 (GLOBE NEWSWIRE) -- NXT Energy Solutions Inc. ("NXT" or the "Company") SFDNSFDF today announced the Company's financial and operating results for the quarter and year ended December 31, 2022 as well as significant subsequent events.
 All dollar amounts herein are in Canadian Dollars unless otherwise identified.

 Financial and Operating Highlights